Best CRM for Construction Companies: 12 Tools Ranked for 2026

 Automation5%Workflow triggers, auto-follow-ups, deal stage automations

-Subcontractor management5%Sub databases, bid invitations, prequalification
+Subcontractor management5%Sub databases, bid invitations, prequalification, COI tracking

 The ROI Math: What a CRM Actually Saves a Contractor